phys201/icetemp/README.md

 # icetemp
-This package investigates the change in temperature in Antarctic ice and the uncertainty on that estimate.
+This package investigates the change in temperature at the surface of the Antarctic ice as a function of time.
+Data from South Pole neutrino experiments were used to develop the model.

 ## Installation
 ```